-- Once you register for the course you will have immediate and ongoing access to course videos and downloadable materials— 30 days for the full 8-session course & 10 days for Session 8 when taken as a stand-alone program.
+- Once you register for the course you will have immediate and ongoing access to course videos and downloadable materials for 30 days.
 This allows you to learn at your own pace, when it's convenient for you!

 - To get the most from this course, plan to spend about 60 to 90 minutes per session watching videos & taking notes, studying resources and familiarizing yourself with recommended web-based tools.

 - Download and save all PDF files (slides, clincal tools & references) during the course access period to utilize after course enrollment has ended.